jimbo00000/RiftRay/README.md

 ## Controls
 Gamepad and Hydra are supported, but optional.
 You can get by with only the HMD for input by tapping on it to select a shader in the gallery.
 To highlight a shader's thumbnail in the gallery, look straight at it or point the right Hydra controller at it.

 #### HMD:
 - Tap on Headset - select shader/return to gallery

-#### Keyboard and HMD:
+#### Keyboard:
 - WASD - movement
 - Space bar - recenter
 - Enter - select shader/return to gallery

 #### Mouse
-- Wheel -adjust vertical FOV
+- Wheel - adjust vertical FOV
 - Right click & drag - movement in horizontal plane
 - Left click & drag - yaw